Understanding Your Commercial Roof Warranty

 Labor and Materials Warranty

-The manufacturer and contractor often offer a labor and materials warranty, providing comprehensive protection against material and workmanship defects.
+A labor and materials warranty is often offered jointly by the manufacturer and contractor, providing comprehensive protection against material and workmanship defects.

 Prorated/Non-Prorated Long-Term Warranty